Dandelion (Pu Gong Ying)

-Dandelions are a well known food source.
-The flower petals, along with other ingredients like citrus, are used to make dandelion wine.
+Dandelions are a well-known food source.
+The flower petals, along with other ingredients like citrus, are used to make dandelion wine or can be added to cakes, salads or fried in butter.
+The young buds are high in protein.
 The ground, roasted roots can be used as a caffeine-free dandelion coffee.
-Dandelion was also used to make the traditional British soft drink of dandelion and burdock.
-It is one of the ingredients of root beer.
-Also, dandelions were once Victorian era delicacies eaten by the gentry, mostly in salads and sandwiches.
+Dandelion was also used to make the traditional British soft drink of dandelion and burdock (LINK).
+Dandelion is one of the ingredients of root beer.
+Also, dandelion flowers and greens were once Victorian era delicacies eaten by the gentry, mostly in salads and sandwiches.

-In gardens, dandelions create drainage channels in compacted soils, helping to restore mineral health to abused soils.
-They also aerate and attract earthworms.
-Dandelion taproots will bring up nutrients for shallower-rooting plants, and add minerals and nitrogen to soil.
+In gardens, dandelions create drainage channels in compacted soils, helping to restore mineral health to abused soils and prevent erosion.
+They tend to thrive in poor soil that is fairly acidic and low in calcium and compacted.
+Dandelions also aerate the soil and attract earthworms.
+Dandelion taproots will bring up nutrients for shallow-rooting plants, and add minerals and nitrogen to soil.
 Dandelion is also known to attract pollinating insects and release ethylene gas that helps fruit to ripen.

-Dandelions are attributed with the ability to indicate time and direction.
-It is said that one can tell time by the number of breaths it takes to blow off the seeds from the stem.
-It is also called the “rustic oracle,” as its flowers open about 5am and shut at 8pm, serving as a clock for shepherds in the field as well as hinting at weather conditions as the flowers fold up if cloudy.
-Blowing on the seeds will tell you where your lover is by the direction the seeds blew.
+Dandelions were once believed to have the ability to indicate time and direction.
+It was said that one could tell time by the number of breaths it took to blow the seeds from the stem.
+It has been called the “rustic oracle,” as its flowers open about 5 am and close at 8 pm, serving as a clock for shepherds in the field.
+It can also hint at weather conditions, as the flowers fold up when the sky is cloudy.
+Blowing on the seeds will tell you where your lover waits for you by the direction the seeds blow.

 “Dent de Lion”